FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 If all your unit tests for a lambda pass, you can safely upload it to FusionAuth manually or with the CLI for further testing.

 If your HTTP Connect fetch request fails when deployed to FusionAuth please review the [documentation](/docs/v1/tech/lambdas/#using-lambda-http-connect).
+In particular, ensure you are using a license and that you have purchased the correct plan (Essentials or Enterprise).
+.

 ## Addendum - test.js